-Having a child with special needs can make travel intimidating.
-Navigating MSP Airport helps ease the anxiety with free, monthly practice runs through the airport.
-A partnership between the Metropolitan Airports Commission, Fraser and the Autism Society of Minnesota (AuSM), this program will allow you to:
+Traveling with loved ones who have special needs can be intimidating.
+Navigating MSP Airport helps ease the anxiety with free, practice runs through the airport.
+A partnership between the Metropolitan Airports Commission, Fraser, and the Autism Society of Minnesota (AuSM), this program allows you to:

 - Explore the terminal